tingerrr/subpar/src/lib.typ

       supplement: supplement,
       ..overrides,
       {
-        // TODO(tinger): It doesn't seem to work when suing show-set without a
+        // TODO(tinger): It doesn't seem to work when using show-set without a
         // kind, it doesn't not apply to all of the kinds, so we collect them
         // and apply each individually.
         show: util.apply-for-all(